UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 **Question 2**
-With 𝑘-fold cross-validation, you split your 𝑛 examples into 𝑘folds.
+With 𝑘-fold cross-validation, you split your 𝑛 examples into 𝑘-folds.
 For each fold, when you are done, you add up the accuracies from each fold and divide by what?

 <choice id="2" >